Stephon Gilmore: Indianapolis Colts

-On April 18, 2022, the Indianapolis Colts signed Gilmore to a two–year, $20.00 million contract that includes $14.00 million guaranteed, $9.51 million guaranteed upon signing, and an initial signing bonus of $4.00 million.
-The contract has incentives that increase the possible maximum value to $23.00 million.
+On April 18, 2022, the Indianapolis Colts signed Gilmore to a two-year, $20 million contract with $14 million guaranteed, $9.51 million guaranteed upon signing, and an initial signing bonus of $4 million.
+The contract had incentives that increase the possible maximum value to $23 million.
 He entered training camp slated as a starting cornerback following the departure of Xavier Rhodes and Rock Ya-Sin.
 Head coach Frank Reich named Gilmore the No. 1 starting cornerback to begin the season and paired him with Kenny Moore II.